 Pros

-Excellent braking traction at the rear, especially on steep UK descents
+Excellent braking traction on steep descents

-EXO+ casing is a sensible durability choice for eMTBs
+EXO+ casing is a practical trail/enduro option

 Cons